agnimish/blohani-website/README.md

 ## blohani-website
-Website for Dr. Bharat Lohani depicting all his research work, projects and other information.
+Modern website for Dr. Bharat Lohani, Professor Department of Civil Engineering, IIT Kanpur depicting all his research work, projects and other information.